hop4rt/zonframework/INSTALL.md

   framework version very often.

-  Checking out a working copy is necessary if you would like to directly contribute to Zend Framework; a working copy can be updated any time with `git fetch && git rebase origin/master`.
+  Checking out a working copy is necessary if you would like to directly contribute to ZOne Framework; a working copy can be updated any time with `git fetch && git rebase origin/master`.

   A git submodules definition is highly convenient for developers already using git to manage their application working copies.

-  The URL for the the Zend Framework 1.X git repository is:
+  The URL for the the ZOne Framework git repository is:

   - https://github.com/zendframework/zf1